Reading Artillerists

-The Reading Artillerists was a militia organization founded in Reading, Berks County, Pennsylvania during the late 18th century.
-Mustering in for the first time during the presidential era of George Washington, members of this artillery unit went on to serve tours of duty in the War of 1812, Mexican–American War and, as members of the Union army of the United States, during the American Civil War, before disbanding.
+The Reading Artillerists was a militia organization formed in Reading, Pennsylvania during the late 18th century.
+Mustering in for the first time during the presidential era of George Washington, members of this artillery unit went on to serve tours of duty in the War of 1812, Mexican–American War and, as members of the Union Army during the American Civil War, before later disbanding.

 Having determined that Reading needed to improve its military readiness, civic leaders of the 1880s authorized the formation of a new artillery unit, and also chose to name it as "Reading Artillerists" in deference to the original unit's storied history.
 That militia unit then mustered in for the Spanish–American War, and continued its service during the early part of the 20th century.

-Founding of the organization
+Founding

-Although the 1859 Reading Times article, A Condensed History of the Reading Artillerists, stated that this militia unit was founded "in the year 1799, for the purpose of quelling the celebrated Whiskey Rebellion," the exact founding date was half a decade earlier – March 23, 1794, according to Berks County historian Morton L. Montgomery.
+An 1859 Reading Times article, "A Condensed History of the Reading Artillerists", reported that the Reading Artillerists was founded in 1799 for the purpose of quelling the celebrated Whiskey Rebellion," but the exact founding date was half a decade earlier on March 23, 1794, according to Berks County historian Morton L. Montgomery.

 Known as the Reading Union Volunteers when mustered in for the Whiskey Rebellion, this militia unit quickly gained a reputation for skill and dependability, as evidenced by its having been accorded the honor, just seven months after its founding, of serving as the escort for U.S. President George Washington.
-Per Montgomery, during a visit by Washington to Reading, Pennsylvania on October 1, 1794, a parade was held in Washington's honor, "and the distinguished visitor reviewed the troops from the second story front window of the building over the doorway.
+During George Washington's visit to Reading, on October 1, 1794, a parade was held in Washington's honor, "and the distinguished visitor reviewed the troops from the second story front window of the building over the doorway.
 The 'Reading Union Volunteers' participated in this military parade, and on the next day when President Washington continued his journey towards Carlisle, they accompanied him as an escort.
-While at Carlisle, they served as his body-guard. ...
-When they returned, the name of the Company was changed to 'Reading Washington Guards.'"
-The commanding officer of the unit at this time was twenty-two-year-old Captain Daniel de Benneville Keim, a native of Reading.
+While at Carlisle, they served as his body-guard...When they returned, the name of the Company was changed to 'Reading Washington Guards,'" according to Montgomery.
+The commanding officer of the unit at this time was 22-year-old Captain Daniel de Benneville Keim, a Reading native.

-Mustering out after the rebellion's end, members of this unit continued to maintain their readiness as a functioning militia, and mustered in again formally as the Reading Washington Guards in 1799 in response to the "Fries' Insurrection," which erupted when Congress attempted to tax house windows.
+Mustering out after the rebellion's end, members of this unit continued to maintain their readiness as a functioning militia, and mustered in again formally as the Reading Washington Guards in 1799 in response to the Fries's Rebellion, which erupted when Congress attempted to tax house windows.